-- 11. RACF determines whether the user has access to the resource because the user is a member of a group that meets a condition specified on the conditional access list (such as running a specified program).
-Which group is used depends on whether list-of-groups processing is in effect. - If the group to be used according to the preceding rules has sufficient access authority to allow the requested access, RACF grants the request (AC.4.59).
-If the group is in the list and if the specified access authority is NONE, RACF denies the request (AC.4.60) - 12.
-If a user ID of is found on the conditional access list specified with WHEN(PROGRAM), and if the current user is defined to RACF without the RESTRICTED attribute, and if the current user meets the specified condition (such as logged on at the specified terminal or running the specified program), and the access authority granted to is sufficient to allow the requested access, RACF grants the request (AC.4.61) - 13.
-For access to uncataloged data sets, if SETROPTS CATDSNS is in effect, and none of the following is true: - The data set is newly-created in this job, or is a system temporary data set; - The data set is protected by a discrete profile; - The data set is cataloged in the Master catalog; - The data set is cataloged in a STEPCAT, and the user has READ access to FACILITY resource ICHUSERCAT; - The user has access to FACILITY resource ICHUNCAT.dataset-name (truncated to 39 characters total, if needed); - The user has the SPECIAL attribute
+- 12. RACF determines whether the user has access to the resource because the user is a member of a group that meets a condition specified on the conditional access list (such as running a specified program).
+Which group is used depends on whether list-of-groups processing is in effect.
+If the group to be used according to the preceding rules has sufficient access authority to allow the requested access, RACF grants the request (AC.4.59).
+If the group is in the list and if the specified access authority is NONE, RACF denies the request (AC.4.60) - 13.
+If a user ID of is found on the conditional access list specified with WHEN(PROGRAM), and if the current user is defined to RACF without the RESTRICTED attribute, and if the current user meets the specified condition (such as logged on at the specified terminal or running the specified program), and the access authority granted to is sufficient to allow the requested access, RACF grants the request (AC.4.61) - 14.
+Criteria Checking: For RACROUTE REQUEST=FASTAUTH, if the resource manager has asserted an SQL role name (SQLROLE) via the CRITERIA keyword, RACF checks for authority (via the user ID, a group, or (for non-RESTRICTED users)) in the conditional access list specified with WHEN(SQLROLE(...)), and if the specified access authority is sufficient to allow access, RACF grants the request (AC.4-R8-RACF-3).
+If the resource manager has also specified AUTHCHKS=CRITONLY, and this step did not grant access, RACF denies the request (AC.4-R8-RACF-4). - 15.
+For access to uncataloged data sets, if SETROPTS CATDSNS is in effect, and none of the following is true: - The data set is newly-created in this job, or is a system temporary data set; - The data set is protected by a discrete profile; - The data set is cataloged in the Master catalog; - The user has access to FACILITY resource ICHUNCAT.dataset-name (truncated to 39 characters total, if needed); - The user has the SPECIAL attribute